BrianLiu1319/cs29groupProject/README.md

 - GameClock
     - Continually update objects to see if they need to fire

-- Tower functions
+- Implement Tower functions to base class
   -  Fire Function
     -  Need to Create Bullet

-- Add grid
-  - 2D array

 - Drag & Drop